beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 *DISCUSSION: Should there be some way to trigger validation of bean constraints upon method invocations?*

 *IMO this falls in the same category as triggering method validation itself and should be handled by integrators, e.g. by defining a interceptor binding annotation for CDI.*

+> Emmanuel: yes that looks like something that should be defined by the spec controling the lifecycle.

 ### Applying property constraints to setter methods <a id="setters"></a>